Pyramid Schemes vs. Direct Selling: Understanding the Legal Distinction in India

 The Legal Framework: Distinguishing Between the Two

 The Consumer Protection (Direct Selling) Rules, 2021, play a crucial role in differentiating legitimate direct selling companies from pyramid schemes.
-Here's how the law addresses the key differences:
+Here's how the direct selling or Network Marketing law addresses the key differences:

 • Product Buyback Policy: Direct selling companies must have a buyback policy for unsold products, protecting distributors from financial burden.